mysticdyingwhale/UniversityVault/University/CS/OS/Virtual Memory.md

 If asked "what piece of address space is described by a given page table entry?":
 - Look at how many bits are on the 'left'

+#### Helpful reminders

+Each entry in the L1 page table corresponds to 512GB of virtual address space

+Each entry in the L2 page table corresponds to 1 GB of virtual address space

+Each entry in the L3 page table corresponds to 2 MB of virtual address space

+Each entry in the L2 page table corresponds to 1 page ((4 KB) of virtual address space

+So the L4 page table is responsible for translating 2 MB of virtual memory.

+Each page table itself consumes 4KB of physical memory
 #### Alternatives and Tradeoffs

 There are some tradeoffs between: